-The Difference High vs. Low Impact Sports Bras
+The Difference Between High- and Low-Impact Sports Bras

-This might sound shocking, but most women are wearing the wrong type of sports bra, and this can make a huge difference in whether or not you’re being supported when you’re doing high impact sports.
+This may sound shocking, but most women are wearing the wrong type of sports bra.
+This can make a huge difference in whether or not you’re being supported when you’re doing high impact sports.

-95% of women I fit are wearing sports bras, I like to call these compression sports bras.
+95% of women I fit are wearing compression sports bras.
 These bras are everywhere, and I’m sure you own a few of them.

-To put them on, they go over their head, I like to call these the “uniboob” sports bras and they don’t restrict movement at all.
+To put them on, they go over their head and create a “uniboob.”
+They don’t restrict breast movement at all.
 I found this article on HuffPost that explains it beautifully.

 “…[These] bras don’t accomplish the main goal of a sports bra: limiting total breast movement.
 Compression bras only limit the in-and-out movement of breasts away from and towards the chest.
 But as researchers have found, breasts actually ‘arc through a complicated figure-8 pattern,’ going down and to one side, then up and over to the other side.
 This movement strains the Cooper’s ligaments, the connective tissue that keeps breasts perky.”

 So what type of sports bra should women be wearing?
 I want to introduce you to the encapsulated sports bra.
-You’re probably thinking to yourself, what are these?
-No fear, I’m going to show the difference.
+You’re probably thinking to yourself, what is that?
+No fear, I’m going to show you.

-Encapsulated sports bras are bras are just like regular bras where the breasts has a separate cup for each breast.
+Encapsulated sports bras are bras are just like regular bras with a separate cup for each breast.
 These bras provide the best support because they limit horizontal and vertical movement in the breast.
 The only thing compression sports bras do is smash them down, they don’t limit the vertical or horizontal movement.

-The reason why it’s really important to prevent the breasts from moving and bouncing is to protect the delicate Cooper’s ligaments in the breasts.
-These ligaments is what holds the breasts up and shapes them.
-If you don’t wear a supportive bra when you’re doing higher impact type of activities, the bouncing and movement can stretch or break those ligaments, resulting in saggier breasts.
+The reason why it’s important to prevent the breasts from moving and bouncing is to protect the delicate Cooper’s ligaments in the breasts.
+These ligaments are what hold the breasts up and shape them.
+If you don’t wear a supportive bra when you’re doing higher-impact activities, the bouncing and movement can stretch or break those ligaments, resulting in saggier breasts.
 The only way to fix broken or stretched out ligaments is get a breast lift.
 This is why wearing supportive sports bras are so important.

 Every woman should be wearing encapsulated sports bras, even smaller busted gals.
 Even small busted gals have ligaments in their breasts and they can stretch or break when not wearing supportive sports bras.